quinoacomputing/quinoa/docker/DockerHub.quinoacomputing.README.md

 The images in this repository are configured for a single computer, and thus intended to quickly try the executables ([:alpine](https://hub.docker.com/r/quinoacomputing/quinoa/tags/)) or setup a complete development environment ([:debian](https://hub.docker.com/r/quinoacomputing/quinoa/tags/)) on a multi-core workstation.
 For production runs on clusters of networked compute nodes you should build from source, see the [README](https://github.com/quinoacomputing/quinoa/blob/master/README.md) or one of the [docker files](https://github.com/quinoacomputing/quinoa/tree/master/docker) for instructions.

 ### **Usage**
-1. Run the [one of the containers](https://hub.docker.com/r/quinoacomputing/quinoa/tags) on your local machine
+1. Run [one of the containers](https://hub.docker.com/r/quinoacomputing/quinoa/tags) on your local machine, e.g.,
 ```
 docker run -ti quinoacomputing/quinoa:alpine
 ```